-Currently, there are no additional flat-rate charges for BigQuery ML.
-If you choose flat-rate pricing, BigQuery ML costs are included in the monthly BigQuery flat-rate price until December 31, 2019.
+For current models, there are no additional flat-rate charges for BigQuery ML.
+If you choose flat-rate pricing, BigQuery ML costs are included in the monthly BigQuery flat-rate price.

 BigQuery ML on-demand pricing

-BigQuery ML pricing for on-demand queries depends on the type of operation: model creation, model evaluation, model inspection, or model prediction.
+BigQuery ML pricing for on-demand queries depends on the type of operation: model type, model creation, model evaluation, model inspection, or model prediction.

 BigQuery ML on-demand pricing is as follows: